-Catherine McAuley College has a proud tradition dating back to 1876 when Sister Aloysius Martyn and the Sisters of Mercy first arrived in Bendigo.
+Catherine McAuley College has a proud tradition of Catholic education dating back to 1876 when Sister Aloysius Martyn and the Sisters of Mercy first arrived in Bendigo.
 For over 140 years, the Sisters of Mercy have given extraordinary service to the Bendigo community.
 Inspired by their foundress, Catherine McAuley, the Sisters have educated thousands of children and worked tirelessly wherever their help was needed.

 Bishop Crane requests Baggot Street, Ireland send a community of Sisters to Bendigo to provide education for the children of the goldfields.